rseal/GnuRadar/readme.txt

 1. First you will have to install the gnuradar development headers.
 Go to the root project directory, login in as root, and type 'scons install-headers'.

-2. After successfully installing gnuradio and all other dependencies, simply go to the root project directory and run "scons".
-All executables will be placed in the root's bin directory.
-Eventually these will be installed in /usr/local/bin when code development begins to stabilize.
+2. The new tinyxml source is included under the deps directory.
+CD to this directory, run "scons", login as root, run "scons install".
+This will install the necessary headers and the compiled library.

-   'scons'.
+3. After successfully installing gnuradio and all other dependencies, simply go to the root project directory and run "scons", login as root and run "scons install".
+This will install all binaries in /usr/local/bin by default ( edit the SConstruct file if you're not happy with that ).
+All binaries are prefixed with "gradar-", so you can type "gradar" followed by TAB a few times to see what programs are available.

 Developer Notes:

 Any time headers are modified, added, or removed; you must run 'scons install-headers' to refresh the header location.
+It's actually much easier to write a short bash script to create soft links to the include directory.
+Any changes using this method will be picked up by scons and udpated as needed.